sprout90/MyBio/README.md

 ## Bonus
 For my own interest, I also ensured that the page implemented responsive web design.
 This prevents the page from breaking when viewed on small form factor displays.

+## Where Can I See It?
+To view the page, please click this [MyBio](https://sprout90.github.io/MyBio) link.